uwplse/verdi-raft/README.md

 Finally, run `make` in the root directory.
 This will compile the Raft implementation and proof interfaces, and check all the proofs.
+To speed up proof checking on multi-core machines, use `make -jX`, where `X` is at least the number of cores.

 To build the `vard` key-value store program in `extraction/vard`, run `make vard` in the root directory.
 If the implementation has